How to Help Your Partner Deal with Depression?

 These symptoms are subjected to change and vary with your support and discussions with them.
 If the signs are very loud, make sure that you consult a therapist for the same.

-2. Be There For Them
+2. Be There For Your Partner

 It might look like you need to go to see a therapist or ask various doctors in the city about the illness but sometimes your presence and kind words are enough to help your better half.
-If you begin to validate their feelings, tell them, “You are very important to me and I am here for you.
-Please tell me what I can do to help you.”

 Sit close to your partner, give them hugs in between, listen to them, and try to keep yourself calm amidst all.
-If you are not able to reach to them physically then call or video chat with them.
+If you are not able to reach them physically then call or video chat with them.
 Their hopes lie somewhere in you so it is necessary to cheer them up or simply smile by looking at them.

 3. Encourage Treatment